maskbit/classifier_comparison/README.md

 # Models Evaluation and Comparison

-To start with, a baseline model was created with the help of scikit learn's DummyClassifier.
-DummyClassifier was fit with the model and accuracy score was calculated.
-In the classifier analysis, K-Nearest Neighbor Classifier, Decision Tree Classifier and Support Vector Classifier default models were evaluated and their accuracy scores were calculated.
-Decision Tree Classifier performed the best with the best training and testing accuracy scores.
+Initially, a baseline model was established using scikit-learn's DummyClassifier.
+The model was trained and its accuracy score was computed.
+Subsequently, various classifier models including K-Nearest Neighbor Classifier, Decision Tree Classifier, and Support Vector Classifier default models were assessed, and their accuracy scores were computed.
+Among these classifiers, the Decision Tree Classifier exhibited the highest performance, achieving the top training and testing accuracy scores.

-Below is a summary table presenting the results of the different ML regressor models:
+Below is a summary table showcasing the outcomes of the distinct ML classifier models:

 |          Model | Fit Time | train_acc | test_acc |
 |---------------:|---------:|----------:|----------|